 Select the DB engine.
 For this example we will use MySQL.
 If you use a different engine, steps will be the same, only the port will differ.

-I
+Instance specifications

-D
+DB specifications

-Be sure to select No to .
+Be sure to select No to public access.
 Launch the DB creation and navigate to the EC2 console.
 On the left pane select security groups:

 You should see a newly created security rule called ‘rds-launch-wizard’, select it.